 We have been granted an exclusive license to GP2, our product candidate, from HJF.
 The GP2 patent rights were assigned to HJF by certain third parties including the Uniformed Services University of the Health Sciences.
 We rely on HJF to maintain the patents already issued with respect to GP2, to continue to pursue patent applications pending in certain countries with respect to GP2, and otherwise protect the intellectual property covered by our exclusive license agreement.
 We have limited control over the activities of HJF or over any other intellectual property that may be related to GP2.
 For example, we cannot be certain that activities by HJF have been or will be conducted in compliance with applicable laws and regulations and/or any agreements between HJF and the third party assignors.
 We have no control or input over whether, and in what manner, HJF may enforce or defend the patents against a third-party.
-HJF may enforce or defend the patent less vigorously than if we had enforced or defended the patents ourselves.
-Further, HJF may not necessarily seek enforcement in scenarios in which we would feel that enforcement was in our best interests.
-For example, HJF may not enforce the patents against a competitor of ours who is not a direct competitor of HJF.
+HJF may enforce or defend the patents against a third-party.
+HJF may enforce or defend the patents against a competitor of ours who is not a direct competitor of HJF.
 If our in-licensed intellectual property is found to be invalid or unenforceable, then HJF may not be able to enforce the patents against a competitor of ours.
 If we fail to meet our obligations under our exclusive license agreement with HJF, then HJF may terminate such agreement.
-Although we may choose to terminate our license agreement with HJF, doing so would allow a third party to seek and obtain an exclusive license to intellectual property with respect to GP2, then the third party may seek to enforce the intellectual property against us which may have a material adverse effect on our business.
+Although we may choose to terminate our license agreement with HJF, doing so would allow a third party to seek and obtain an exclusive license to GP2.
+If a third party obtains an exclusive license to intellectual property with respect to GP2.
+If a material adverse effect on our business.